 In forthcoming VNRs, countries should report on measures to identify, consult with and fast-track the most marginalised groups - including adolescents.
 UNICEF and UNFPA as lead agencies with a mandate to support the wellbeing of young people could provide technical support to countries submitting VNRs to ensure a stronger focus on progress for young people, as reflected in the following:

 - vulnerability assessments and increasingly refined data-gathering efforts to understand the needs of the most marginalised adolescents and their intersecting vulnerabilities across the SDGs; - efforts to engage with adolescent groups through stakeholder consultations or other participatory processes; - elaboration of national strategies and policies designed to fast-track marginalised adolescent groups, including the financial resources allocated to diverse sectors. - 4.
-Finally, as the IAEG-SDGs completes the arduous work of proposing refinements, deletions and amendments of the SDG framework to the Commission by March 2020, we propose that gender and adolescent/youth age disaggregation be included in the following SDG targets with the potential to improve adolescent well-being (see Figure 5) by the three aforementioned age bands.
+Finally, as the IAEG-SDGs completes the arduous work of proposing refinements, deletions and amendments of the SDG framework to the Commission by March 2020, we propose that gender and adolescent/youth age disaggregation be included in the following SDG targets with the potential to improve adolescent well-being (see Figure 6) by the three aforementioned age bands. - In order to showcase the gender- and adolescent-sensitive vulnerabilities of refugees, IDPs and stateless populations in SDG roadmaps and national policies, they must first and foremost be counted.